Best ways to get to South America using points and miles (2024)

 British Airways Avios

-• The short story: British Airways has excellent award pricing for shorter distance American Airlines award flights, whereas you're better off booking with another program for longer flights or if you need connections (since British Airways prices each segment separately).
-Keep in mind that while LATAM has left oneworld, their flights should still be bookable with Avios.
+• The short story: British Airways has decent award pricing for longer-distance American Airlines award flights, whereas you're better off booking with another program if you need connections (since British Airways prices each segment separately).

-• Miles required: From 22K miles (Miami to Bogota falls in this distance band) to 92,750 miles (Los Angeles to Buenos Aires is in this distance band) each way in business class.
-The best deals will be from Miami to Northern South America for 22K or 38,750 miles one way depending on distance (and assuming direct flights).
-See the full award chart here at One Mile at a Time.
+• Miles required: The best deals will be from Miami to central and southern South America for 62K or 77,250 miles one way depending on distance (and assuming direct flights).
 No fuel surcharges on American Airlines.

 • How to find awards: Search for available space at BritishAirways.com